helge17/tuxguitar/doc/contribute.md

 #### Make a local copy of the forked repository

-We assume, that you have started Eclipse and setup an Eclipse workspace.
-Open the git perspective and click on "Clone a git repository".
+Assuming you have started Eclipse and set up an Eclipse workspace, open the git perspective and click on "Clone a git repository".
 In the next dialog select "Clone URI" and click next.
 Fill in the form with the data of your repository.
 Here you can see an example setup.

 <img src="images/contribute/eclipse-git-clone-step1.png" width="50%" alt="Git Clone Step 1, Repository location">

 In the next step, you will probably only **see the master branch.
-It has to been checked**.
+It has to be checked**.
 Click next.

 <img src="images/contribute/eclipse-git-clone-step2.png" width="50%" alt="Git Clone Step 2, Select branches">